Lemon curd

 Method

-Beat the eggs really well – this will give you a much smoother texture to the finished curd, as I feel it cooks the ‘whole egg’ more evenly.
+Beat the eggs really well – this will give a smoother texture to the finished curd.

 Ingredients for making lemon curd

-Pop all the ingredients into a heatproof bowl (ideally stainless steel as I previously mentioned).
+Place all the ingredients in a heatproof bowl (ideally stainless steel, as I previously mentioned, but watch as it gets hot).
 Set the bowl over a pan of simmering water and whisk constantly until the mixture starts to thicken (whisking rather than stirring is far better – again it’s all about getting the very best texture).

 Ingredients for lemon curd in a stainless steel bowl over a pan of simmering water

-It will probably take about 10 minutes for the curd to cook out and It will resemble nice thick custard when it is done.
-You can do a quick check to be sure it’s ready, by putting a tiny amount onto a saucer, popping it in the fridge for 5 minutes and seeing that it’s the thickness you are happy with – if it’s not, simply allow it to cook out for a bit longer.
+It will probably take about 10 minutes for the curd to cook out and It will resemble nice thick custard once it’s done.
+You can do a quick check to make sure it’s ready, by putting a tiny amount of curd onto a saucer and popping it into the fridge for 5 minutes to set and if your’e happy with the thickness after this time it’s all good to go!

 Homemade lemon curd

-Once the curd is cooked carefully pour into warmed jam jars.
-Allow to cool.
-Then pop a disk of baking parchment/greaseproof paper directly onto the curd, secure the jar with the lid and pop into the fridge.
-It will keep for up to 2 weeks in the fridge.
+Once the curd is cooked carefully pour into clean, dry and warm jars.
+Place a disk of baking parchment/greaseproof paper directly onto the curd, secure the jar with the lid.
+Leave the curd to cool for about 1hr before popping it into the fridge, where it can be safely stored for up to 2 weeks.

 Jars of homemade lemon curd